Franzzzzzzzz/MercuryWeb/README.md

 `svn checkout https://svn.MercuryDPM.org/SourceCode/Trunk --username guest --password '' Mercury_src`

 - A few adjustments are required for Mercury to write vtk file in a format understood by [vtk.js](https://kitware.github.io/vtk-js/index.html).
-Let's apply the patches:
+Also, the server requires the pthread library to compile, so let's apply a few patches to a few files using the supplied bash script:

 ```
 cd Mercury_modif